michaelschaub/michaelschaub.github.io/teaching.md

 - Is there a topic / paper of our recent research that is of particular interest to you?
 - What kind of Thesis are you looking for (e.g., mostly theory-based, more data-analysis, programming etc.)?
 - What timeframe are we talking about? (ideal start data / end date)
-- Where do you see your strenghts/weaknesses?
+- Where do you see your strengths/weaknesses?
+What relevant courses did you attend?
 If possible include a recent Transcript of Records (Notenspiegel).

 ### Procedure